JonasTaulien/idea-plugin-context-free-grammar/README.md

 # JetBrains IDEA support for context free grammars
-This plugin brings in support for working with context free grammars in the form of `.cfg`-files.
+This plugin brings in support for working with context free grammars in the form of `.cfgr`-files.

 ## Context Free Grammar-Syntax
-You can view the exact Grammar as BNF in the [ContextFreeGrammar.bnf](src/codes/rudolph/idea/cfg/ContextFreeGrammar.bnf)-file.
+You can view the exact Grammar as BNF in the [ContextFreeGrammar.bnf](src/codes/rudolph/idea/cfgr/ContextFreeGrammar.bnf)-file.

-A `.cfg`-file contains definitions and comments.
+A `.cfgr`-file contains definitions and comments.
 There are three types of definitions:
 * Module definitions
 * Import definition
 * Rule definitions